Sometimes we encounter relatively complex addition exercises such as the following:

 Sometimes you'll encounter relatively complex subtraction exercises that look like this:

-And it would be very beneficial to write them vertically to reach the correct solution faster than trying to solve them mentally like this.
+It would be beneficial to write them vertically in order to achieve the correct solution faster rather than trying to solve them mentally.

 How do we solve vertical subtraction?